Reebok: Early years

 In 1895, Joseph William Foster at the age of 14 started work in his bedroom above his father's sweetshop in Bolton, England, and designed some of the earliest spiked running shoes.
-After his ideas progressed, he founded his business "J.W.
-Foster" in 1900; later he joined with his sons and changed the company name to J.W.
+After his ideas progressed, he founded his business J.W.
+Foster in 1900; later he joined with his sons and changed the company name to J.W.
 Foster and Sons.
 Foster opened a small factory called Olympic Works, and gradually became famous among athletes for his "running pumps".
 The company began distributing its shoes across the United Kingdom, which were worn by British athletes.
 They were made famous by 100m Olympic champion Harold Abrahams in the 1924 Summer Olympics held in Paris.

 In 1958, in Bolton, two of the founder's grandsons, Jeff and Joe Foster, formed a companion company "Reebok", having found the name in a dictionary won in a sprint race by Joe as a boy.
 The name is Afrikaans for the grey rhebok, a type of African antelope.

-In 1979, an American businessman named Paul Fireman took notice of Reebok at the Chicago NSGA (National Sporting Goods of America) Show.
+In 1979, American businessman Paul Fireman took notice of Reebok at the Chicago NSGA (National Sporting Goods of America) Show.
 Fireman had previously been an executive with his family business Boston Camping, and negotiated a deal to license and distribute the Reebok brand in the United States.
 The division became known as Reebok USA Ltd. That year, Fireman introduced three new shoes to the market at $60.
 By 1981, Reebok reached more than $1.5 million in sales.